 3. Train Coaches and Evaluators on Scoring Criteria

-To ensure scoring criteria is used correctly, TeamGenius suggests training all coaches and evaluators on the grading system prior to tryouts.
+To ensure scoring criteria are used correctly, TeamGenius suggests training all coaches and evaluators on the grading system prior to tryouts.
 This gives clubs time to show each evaluator and coach what scoring system should be used, what criteria to look for, and what constitutes each grade.
 This will help ensure athletes are all scored fairly.
 Find additional find on how to prepare your evaluators for tryouts here.

 4. Keep Players’ Scores Organized and Accessible